frrivero/close_meteorites/README.md

-# close_meteorites
+## close_meteorites
-find close meteorites
+A demo project to find closest meteorite

+## This project requires python 3 and the requests package

+`python find_meteors.py`